freedomofpress/securedrop/docs/network_firewall.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 Unfortunately, due to the wide variety of firewalls that may be used, we do not provide specific instructions to cover every type or variation in software or hardware.
+This guide is based on pfSense, and assumes your firewall hardware has at least three interfaces: WAN, LAN, and OPT1.
+For hardware, you can build your own network firewall (not covered in this guide) and [install pfSense](https://doc.pfsense.org/index.php/Installing_pfSense) on it.
+For most installations, we recommend buying a dedicated firewall appliance with pfSense pre-installed, such as the one recommended in the Hardware Guide.

-This guide will focus on pfSense, and assumes your firewall has at least three interfaces: WAN, LAN, and OPT1.
-The latest recommended firewall has four interfaces: WAN, LAN, OPT1, and OPT2.
-This guide will cover setting up the default NICs for both 3- or 4-NIC configurations on the pfSense firewall.
+We used to recommend the 3-NIC [Netgate APU 2](http://store.netgate.com/NetgateAPU2.aspx), but it has since been discontinued.
+We currently recommend the [pfSense SG-2440](http://store.pfsense.org/SG-2440/), which has 4 interfaces: WAN, LAN, OPT1, and OPT2.
+This guide covers both the old 3-NIC configuration, for existing installs that are still using it, and the 4-NIC configuration recommended for new installs.

-If your firewall only has 3 NICs (WAN, LAN, and OPT1), you can use the OPT1 interface with a switch on the LAN port.
-If your firewall has 4 NICs (WAN, LAN, OPT1, and OPT2), a switch will not be required.
+If your firewall only has 3 NICs (WAN, LAN, and OPT1), you will need to use a switch on the OPT1 interface to connect the Admin Workstation for the initial installation.
+If your firewall has 4 NICs (WAN, LAN, OPT1, and OPT2), a switch is not necessary.

 To avoid duplication, this guide refers to sections of the [pfSense Guide](http://data.sfb.bg.ac.rs/sftp/bojan.radic/Knjige/Guide_pfsense.pdf), so you will want to have that handy.